 In 2009, a protest movement called the Red Shirts which is closely associated with Thaksin organized counter protests in Bangkok.

 Then, in 2010, a massive Red Shirts rally closed down most of the Bangkok Central Business District starting in March, culminating in the military dispersing them in May, at the end of which the rampaging crowd started major fires around Bangkok and Thailand.
 However, just like the Yellow Shirts discredited themselves with the airport seizure, there has also been a backlash and increased apprehension towards the Red Shirts.

-The events over the past few years have caused conflicts in Thai society unlike ever before.
-Thais normally resolve their conflicts by compromise and as peaceful as possible.
-New rifts have formed along class and regional lines.
+The events since the advent of Thaksin Shinawatra in politics have caused conflicts in Thai society unlike ever before.
+Thais normally resolve their conflicts by compromise and as peaceful as possible, but the politics of divide and conquer have polarized society, whereby new rifts have formed along class and regional lines.
 How strong and serious they are has yet to be seen, but for the moment, Thailand seems to have reverted back to its peaceful ways.

 There are extremists in every political group, and Thai people seem to be recognizing this and maturing a lot politically, including coming to understand all the ramifications of extremism and how it affects the economy, their own livelihood, and the peacefulness of the nation.

 A culture does not change a lot in a year or in a decade.
 Pendulums swing from one side to the other, and right now the pendulum seems to be swinging back towards the center.

 Normally, in Thailand, since 1932 there have been countless swings back and forth between military and civilian governments, coups and counter coups, elections resulting in changes in power groups, and protests, but the economy and vast majority of the country keep on going as if nothing had happened.
 Even the coup of 2006 didn't affect the vast majority of business.